adambraimbridge/annotations-rw-neo4j/README.md

 Each annotation is added with a relationship according to the predicate property from the payload.
 If that is empty: a default MENTIONS relationship will be added between the content and a concept.

-This operation acts as a replace - all existing annotations are removed, and the new ones are created - for the specified platformVersion.
-This is because we get these annotations wholesale from the concept extraction service, which annotates the whole content on each publish.
+This operation acts as a replace - all existing annotations are removed, and the new ones are created - for the specified annotations-lifecycle.
 Supplying an empty list as the request body will remove all annotations for the content.

 A successful PUT results in 201.